 cubit go is lightweight and compact.
 It's also driverless and USB powered, which means it works with phones and tablets as well as computers.
 And the jacks are top-mounted to fit cubit go into tight spaces, even when cabled up.

-- 1x1 USB MIDI interface with integrated hardware MIDI thru
+- 1x1 USB MIDI interface

 - Opto-isolated MIDI IN to reduce ground loops

 - Class-compliant USB MIDI - no drivers needed